kubotal/kad-doc/kad/docs/getting-started/15-a-first-deployment.md

 > If this is not the case, check the logs of the `kad-controller` pod in the `flux-system` namespace.
 More info on [Debugging](./30-debugging.md)

+It is assumed your DNS is configured to resolve this hostname to the ingress controller entrypoint:

+- In case of an existing cluster, it is assumed you can configure the DNS.
+Otherwise, you can use your local `/etc/hosts` file.
+- In case of the Kind cluster, this configuration has been described with the cluster deployment.

 Now, pointing your browser to `http://podinfo1.ingress.kadtest1.k8s.local` should display the `podinfo` page.

 If you want to dig more on this, you can have a look of the generated FluxCD object: